 We’re all very focused on COVID-19 compliance and infection controls right now but our overall WHS responsibilities have not changed.
 If your workers are engaged in any type of lifting, carrying, or repetitive tasks they are still just as vulnerable to muscle strain and injury as they were 3 months ago.

 This blog uncovers the 6 essential steps for streamlining your manual handling inductions and training — and making sure the training you provide will actually be an effective hazard control measure.

 Get started by remembering WHS Compliance Rule # 1 — identify the actual risks and hazards at your workplace.
 Don’t just dive in and grab a generic manual handling training module.
 The whole point of safety training is to teach people how to do their job safely, rather than tick off compliance boxes.

 - Asking your workers about the job tasks they find difficult to complete, cause muscle fatigue and discomfort, or put the body in awkward positions.

 - Observing your people carrying out manual tasks yourself.
 Look for tasks that are repetitive, require sudden force, or where workers are improvising with makeshift tools eg, standing on a pallet to reach the top shelf.

 - Reviewing incident and sick leave reports — look for recurring incidents and injuries that have led to musculoskeletal disorders.

 - Checking industry guides and safety reports — look for patterns and high-risk areas in your industry or employment sector.
-Eg, the NSW Nurses and Midwives Association identifies that manual handling injuries are the most common workplace injuries for nursing professionals.

 2. Implement control measures